DesperatePeter/starsector-advanced-weapon-control/README.md

 - Add a way to quickly change fire modes for all ships back to default **DONE** (loadouts)
 - Add a way to change fire behaviour based on circumstances **DONE** (PD(X), PanicFire suffixes)
 - Add a way to force the AI to adhere to configured fire modes **DONE** (ForceAutofire ship mode)
+- Overhaul Opportunist mode to be less conservative for ammo-less weapons **DONE**
+- Support weapon modules for e.g. Gown **TODO** (probably won't happen in the near future)
+- Change <90% ammo to first magazine **WON'T DO** (simply adjusting pd90_ammo should suffice)
+- Make modes/suffixes modular (similar to ship modes) **TODO** (this would be a major overhaul, so won't happen until 1.0.
+Might never happen)
+- Implement a way to make phase ships only fire when their phase spools are almost off cooldown **WON'T DO** (I just don't see a way to implement this well)

 ## Known Issues ##